 So, while I wouldn’t exactly call this my favorite Hatori memory, it’s certainly an indelible one.

-Melinda’s 3 Favorite Fruits Basket Characters
+MJ’s 3 Favorite Fruits Basket Characters

 1. & 2.
 Arisa Uotani & Saki Hanajima – Like David, I’m a sucker for great female friendships, and no friends could be greater than Fruits Basket‘s Uotani and Hanajima.
 Though they are each fantastic characters in their own right, nothing beats them as a team, looking after (and being looked after by) their dearest treasure in the world, Tohru Honda.
 They’re happiest as a trio, of course, but fiercest as a deadly duo that doesn’t take crap from anyone.
 Not that Takaya limits them to a life of badassery, mind you.
 They’re also just as kind, broken, and unexpectedly vulnerable as anyone else in the series, and that’s saying quite a bit.
 I would happily read an entire series chronicling the lives of Uotani and Hanajima, their adventures, loves, and triumphs as young adults and beyond.
 They’re just that awesome.